LiskArchive/lisk-legacy-docs/configuration.md

 			"httpPort": 4000, // HTTP port, the node listens on.
 			"address": "0.0.0.0", // Address of the API of the node.
 			"enabled": true, // Controls the API's availability.
 If disabled, no API access is possible.
-            "trustProxy": false, // For nodes taht sit behind a proxy.
+            "trustProxy": false, // For nodes that sit behind a proxy.
 If true, client IP addresses are understood as the left-most entry in the X-Forwarded-* header.
             "access": { // Contains API access options.
                 "public": false, // If true, the API endpoints of the node are available to public.
                 "whiteList": ['127.0.0.1'], // This parameter allows connections to the API by IP.
 Defaults to only allow local host.